google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

 ### Notification Click Event

-When a user clicks on a notification the default behaviour is for nothing to happen, it doesn't even close / remove the notification.
+When a user clicks on a notification the default behaviour is for nothing to happen.
+It doesn't even close or remove the notification.

 The common practice for a notification click is for it to close and perform some other logic (i.e. open a window or make some API call to the application).